Andy's Technotes Home

 It is amazing how many glitches this takes care of, so this should

-be done before any other extensive troubleshooting.
+be done before any other extensive troubleshooting (except for missing data).

 The minimal basics any end user can and should run on a regular basis

 This will take awhile, especially the first time, so it is best to leave this for the end of day or lunchtime.
+Other drives can be defragmented occasionally.
+Note: if you have SSD (Solid-state Drives) you usually don't need to do this step.

-- Avoid having Folders on your desktop.
-While they don't look like they take up space, their presence does slow down your computer because every refresh of several key parts of Windows causes the entire folder to be reread which takes a bit of time.
+Avoid having Folders on your desktop.
+While they don't look like they take up space, their presence does slow down your computer as every refresh of several key parts of Windows causes the entire folder to be reread which takes a bit of time.
 It is better to have those folders available in your Start Menu.

-- It would be worth occasionally getting a technically savvy person who isn't scared away from the details steps below to run through those details on your system.
-LifeHacker has a good discussion on this topic
+It would be worth occasionally getting a technically savvy person who isn't scared away from the details steps below to run through those details on your system.
+LifeHacker has a good discussion on this topic.

-Linux users can also benefit from a
+- Linux users can also benefit from this

 write-up.